Long-Run Event Studies

 | Benchmark options | Same as BHAR; Market Model or factor models |

 For short horizons (up to about 12 months), CAR and BHAR produce similar results.
-Over longer horizons, the compounding difference grows, and BHAR is generally preferred because it represents the economically relevant quantity (investor wealth).
+Over longer horizons of 36-60 months, the compounding difference can exceed 5-10 percentage points, and BHAR is generally preferred because it represents the economically relevant quantity (investor wealth).

 Calendar-Time Portfolio Approach